The Tunnel to Summer, the Exit of Goodbyes: Manga

 In July 2021, Seven Seas Entertainment announced that they had licensed the manga for English release in North America.
 The first volume was released on July 26, 2022.

-Volume list
+Volumes

 Anime film

 An anime film adaptation was announced on December 15, 2021.
 The film is produced by CLAP and written and directed by Tomohisa Taguchi, with Tomomi Yabuki designing the characters and serving as chief animation director, and Harumi Fuuki composing the music.
-It premiered in Japan on September 9, 2022.
+It premiered on September 9, 2022.
 The film's theme song is "Finale" (フィナーレ。, Fināre) by Eill.

-Sentai Filmworks licensed the film outside of Asia.
+The film was released on Blu-ray on May 24, 2023.

+Sentai Filmworks licensed the film for North America, and Anime Limited acquired the film in the United Kingdom, Ireland, and Malta.
+It premiered in UK cinemas on July 14, 2023, and in US theaters on November 3 of the same year.
+Hidive began streaming the film on January 2, 2024, and the film was released on Blu-ray on January 10 of the same year.

+Reception

+The film adaptation won the Paul Grimault Award at the 2023 Annecy International Animation Film Festival.
+On Rotten Tomatoes, the film has an approval rating of 83% based on 12 reviews, with an average rating of 6.6/10.
+Writing for The Guardian, Phil Hoad gave the film three out of five stars, describing the plot as simplistic but the animation as "something else", capturing "the momentousness of first love".